Learn all the options for analyzing your data within specific analysis templates.

 A powerful feature that allows you to perform more complicated calculations is the Expression Editor.

 In addition to your selection of the Y axis, you can also set the boundaries of the Y axis.

-For example, in the fixed boundary shown above, the Y axis will contain a minimum value of 30, and hide everything below.
-In this case, the analytic is focused on cycle time, so 30 refers to 30 seconds.
+For example, in the fixed boundary shown above, the Y axis will contain a minimum value of 30 and hide everything below.
+In this case, the analysis is focused on cycle time, so 30 refers to 30 seconds.

-Once the bound is added, the analytic will update to reflect the new boundary.
+Once the bound is added, the analysis will update to reflect the new boundary.
 In this case, it is cut off below 30 seconds.

 Sorting is available in the Table and Scatter Plot analyses.
 You can sort by number, by date/time and alphabetically.
 You can combine this with limits on your data.